• Skip to primary navigation

 • Add all ingredients to a food processor.
 Process until smooth.

 • Add to a large pan and bring to a boil.
-Reduce heat and simmer for 10 minutes.
+Reduce heat and simmer for 10 minutes to develop the flavors.
+Thin with water or extra vinegar, if needed, to your preferred consistency.

 • Cool then transfer to serving bottles.